nivekithan/texter/README.md

 ### user_bookmarked_tweet table

-There is a `many-to-many` relationship between `user` and `bookmarkes`, this tables represents that relationship
+There is a `many-to-many` relationship between `user` and `bookmarks`, this tables represents that relationship

 The model for this table is